jordymeow/ai-engine/readme.txt

 Check the [docs](https://ai.thehiddendocs.com/), [support forum](https://wordpress.org/support/plugin/ai-engine/), or join us on [Discord](https://discord.com/invite/bHDGh38).

 == Changelog ==

+= 2.9.7 (2025/08/01) =
+* Add: Multi-Upload feature has been added to chatbots for easier file management (currently only for developers, will be released to all users soon).
+* Add: Support for Chroma (another Vector DB) has been introduced for both Cloud and self-hosted instances.
+* Fix: Hotfix for discussion REST routes being accessible when the discussions module was disabled.
+* Fix: Various other fixes and improvements throughout AI Engine.

 = 2.9.6 (2025/07/29) =
 - Fix: Addressed environment validation issues in Realtime chatbot to ensure reliable operation.